 As I’ve been working through my habits and rituals and figuring out ways to make them easier and more convenient, particularly since I’ve read Atomic Habits by James Clear, I have created a little corner gym in my basement.
 It wasn’t a huge investment, and I’ve accumulated the objects over time.
 I only use a space of about 12 by 15 feet on one side of the basement, and I wanted to share my setup, hoping it might inspire some of you to do the same.
 It’s definitely cheaper than having a gym membership, and the commute from the first floor to the basement is crazy short…

 First things first – you need a good set of weights.
 Because I was trying to save space, I have purchased the Bowflex weights.
 There are several others out there, but I liked this one.
-In addition, I also bought an adjustable kettlebell from Amazon.
+Also, I bought an adjustable kettlebell from Amazon.
 Together with a handful of generic weights, this is good enough for upper-body weight training.

 Because some exercise programs require a bar and because it’s a versatile piece of equipment, I invested in one straight one and one curled.
 I use the latter mostly for bicep curls.
 And, of course, there’s the yoga ball, which comes in handy quite often.